The honeyeaters are the biggest family of birds in the northern Australian bush...

 Throughout the warmer parts of the world there are always birds that have evolved to feed specifically on nectar.
 In Australasia, it is the honeyeaters.
 They are the biggest family of birds in Australia, including the northern tropical woodlands.

-Lichmera indistincta, 'Brown Honeyeater', (Wyndham Caravan Park, Western Australia).
+Lichmera indistincta, 'Brown Honeyeater'.
 Adaptable and found in a variety of habitats across much of Australia, except for the drier inland and extreme south-east.

 Stomiopera unicolor, 'White-gaped Honeyeater'.
-Found in various habitats across northern Australia.
+Found in various habitats across northern Australia, including monsoon forest, the edge of woodlands, and urban areas around Darwin.

 Conopophila rufogularis, 'Rufous-throated Honeyeater'.
 Found in various habitats across northern Australia.

 Conopophila albogularis, 'Rufous-banded Honeyeater'.
-Found in tropical woodlands, mangroves and gardens in northern Australia and New Guinea.
+Found in monsoon forest, mangroves, edge of woodlands, and gardens in northern Australia and New Guinea.

 Ptilotula flavescens, 'Yellow-tinted Honeyeater'.
 Found in various habitats across northern Australia.